tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : Triggered whenever an API call encounters an error.
 Details about the error are in `errorMessage`

 {:id="GoogleSheets.FinishedAddCol"} FinishedAddCol(*columnNumber*{:.number})
-: This event will be triggered once the AddCol method has finished executing and the values on the spreadsheet have been updated.
-Additionally, this returns the column number for the column you've just appended.
+: The callback event for the [`AddCol`](#GoogleSheets.AddCol) block, called once the values on the table have been updated.
+Additionally, this returns the column number for the new column.

 {:id="GoogleSheets.FinishedAddRow"} FinishedAddRow(*rowNumber*{:.number})
 : The callback event for the [`AddRow`](#GoogleSheets.AddRow) block, called once the values on the table have been updated.

 {:id="GoogleSheets.FinishedRemoveCol"} FinishedRemoveCol()
-: This event will be triggered once the RemoveCol method has finished executing and the column on the spreadsheet have been removed.
+: The callback event for the [`RemoveCol`](#GoogleSheets.RemoveCol) block, called once the values on the table have been updated.

 {:id="GoogleSheets.FinishedRemoveRow"} FinishedRemoveRow()
 : The callback event for the [`RemoveRow`](#GoogleSheets.RemoveRow) block, called once the